code4recovery/spec/README.md

 ##Meeting Types
 The codes below are only used for transmitting meeting data.
 App users will only see the full definitions.

+The codes below should be considered 'reserved.'
+In your implementation, it's ok to alter the description (for example "Topic Discussion" rather than "Discussion") so long as the intent is the same.
+"Child Care Available" is a common substitute for "Babysitting Available."
+"American Sign Language" or "ASL" rather than "Sign Language."
+It's also ok to add types, they will be ignored by the importer.

+`11` 11th Step Meditation
+`ASBI` As Bill Sees It
 `A` Atheist / Agnostic
 `BA` Babysitting Available
 `BE` Beginner
 `B` Big Book
-`CF` Child-Friendly
+`BRK` Breakfast
+`BUS` Business (meetings tagged this should not be displayed in meeting finders) `CF` Child-Friendly
 `H` Chips
 `C` Closed